TL;DR

 What to know

-You'll need to know some fundamental things before tackling a portfolio of accounts.
+You'll need to know some fundamental things before tackling a portfolio of social media accounts.
 Each of these things is relevant for each account you're in charge of, be it separate accounts for departments within your company or if you're a marketer with several client companies.

 Your audience

 There are some universals when it comes to marketing on social media.
 Gone are the days when you could sell, sell, sell, using your presence for nothing more than pushing your widget to the world.
 These days, brands are using social media to present their human side.
 Content needs to be informative, helpful, and engaging.
-Remember, people are interacting with brands here because they have a question, a problem to solve, or they want information about the brand and it's industry.
+Remember, people are interacting with brands here because they have a question, a problem to solve, or they want information about the brand and its industry.

 People on social media do not want to be sold to.
 They do not want to feel like they are being targeted for a pitch.
 They want to be entertained and informed and feel they can relate to the brand.
 They want to be able to see the person behind the account and that they are understood by that person.